 Try out these five strategies and see which ones work best for you!
 Now go be productive!

-For any paper that needs an MLA format works cited, APA reference page, or citations in general, try EasyBib.com.
+For any paper that needs an MLA format works cited page, APA reference page, or citations in general, try EasyBib.com.
 You’ll find tools and guides for creating an MLA annotated bibliography, generating a Chicago style citation, building in-text citations in MLA, and more!